 There are groups you can contact who will act as an advocate for you.
-Health advocacy involves direct service to you and your family, which can help promote health and access to health care.
+Health advocacy involves direct service to you and your families, which can help promote health and access to health care.
 An advocate is anyone who supports and promotes your rights.
+There are many advocacy resources listed in this section.